-Commitment of Traders (COT) data is not the holy grail – but it can add an immense amount of insight and supplement your other long term analysis.
+Commitment of Traders (COT) data is not the holy grail – but can be immensely useful in longer term analysis.
+Here’s how.

 “I tested all the different combinations and found that your method of futures only, all large contracts and net % had the best profit factor.
 I was really impressed because this tested better than Steve Briese’s method and he is known as ‘the’ COT expert.
 Your COT Oscillator is so simple, it’s ingenious!”
 Michael M.